 - We do not intend to follow NASDAQ's quorum requirements applicable to meetings of shareholders.
 In accordance with Danish corporate law and generally accepted business practice, our articles of association do not provide quorum requirements generally applicable to general meetings of shareholders. - We do not intend to follow NASDAQ's requirements regarding the provision of proxy statements for general meetings of shareholders.
 Danish corporate law does not have a regulatory regime for the solicitation of proxies and the solicitation of proxies is not a generally accepted business practice in Denmark.
-We do intend to provide shareholders with an agenda and other relevant documents for the general meeting of shareholders.
+We do intend to provide shareholders with an agenda and other relevant documents for the general meeting of shareholders. - We do not intend to follow NASDAQ's requirements regarding shareholder approval for certain issuances of securities under NASDAQ Rule 5635.
+Pursuant to Danish corporate law our shareholders have authorized our board of directors to issue securities including in connection with certain events such as the acquisition of shares or assets of another company, the establishment of or amendments to equity-based compensation plans for employees, a change of control of us, rights issues at or below market price, certain private placements and issuance of convertible notes.
 We intend to take all actions necessary for us to maintain compliance as a foreign private issuer under the applicable corporate governance requirements of the Sarbanes-Oxley Act of 2002, the rules adopted by the SEC and NASDAQ's listing standards.
 As a Danish company not listed on a regulated market within the EU/EEA, we do not need to comply with the Danish corporate governance principles nor do we need to explain any deviation from these provisions in our Danish statutory annual report.

-Because we are a foreign private issuer, our members of our board of directors, executive board members and senior management are not subject to short-swing profit and insider trading reporting obligations under section 16 of the

-U.S. Securities Exchange Act of 1934, as amended, or the Exchange Act.
+Because we are a foreign private issuer, our members of our board of directors, executive board members and senior management are not subject to short-swing profit and insider trading reporting obligations under section 16 of the U.S. Securities Exchange Act of 1934, as amended, or the Exchange Act.
 They will, however, be subject to the obligations to report changes in share ownership under section 13 of the Exchange Act and related SEC rules.